 - Check the graph to see if you’re on track to reaching your goal

-- Check the leader board to see how you compare to others (if you want)
+- Check the leaderboard to see how you compare to others (if you want)

 - Share progress, tips and resources with fellow students

 Please note: The challenge starts on the 10th, so even if you join now, you won’t be able to report progress until then.
-I post this article today so you have a few days to prepare!
+I post this article today, so you have a few days to prepare!

 Setting a reasonable goal

-Feel free to share your goal in the comments, and if you do, don’t forget to post about the result at the end of the month!
+Feel free to share your goal in the comments; if you do, don’t forget to post about the result at the end of the month!
 Possible goals include fixing a certain tone problem, figuring out what’s going on with a sound you’ve had trouble with and improving your prosody on the sentence level.

 How to improve your pronunciation

-I have written a lot about pronunciation already, so I’ll just point you in the right direction.
-If you just want to get started and don’t have time to browse through articles, then just find a nice audio clip with naturally sounding Mandarin and try to produce your own exact copy of it, including everything.
+I have written a lot about pronunciation already, so I’ll point you in the right direction.
+If you want to get started and don’t have time to browse through articles, then just find a nice audio clip with naturally sounding Mandarin and try to produce your own exact copy of it, including everything.
 Become the native speaker.
 Ideally, get feedback from someone when you think you have accomplished this, then work on ironing out any issues.

 If you want to read more, there are a series of articles about basic pronunciation and how to approach the topic: